EvanBelcher/DrillBook/Usage.md

 	- Saves dot sheets for every player as PDF files named by their instrument letter.
 These are all put in a folder called the name of your show "Dot Sheets".
 Hope you got all that.
 - Quit
 	- Now why would you want to do that?

+## Click controls

+### TL;DR:
+- Shift-click to draw a rectangle and select all dots in it.
+Right-click to remove all selected dots.
+- Control-click to select/deselect multiple dots one by one.
+Right-click to remove all selected dots.
+- Alt-click to select/deselect all dots by instrument Right click to remove all selected dots.
+- Normal click to add or select a dot.
+Drag to move selected dot(s).
+Right-click to remove dot.

+### Full Details:

+#### Holding shift:
+- Before drag:
+	- Right click on selected point to remove all selected points
+	- Right click on deselected point to do NOTHING
+	- Right click off point to deselect all
+- Left-click (on or off point) to drag
+- During drag:
+	- Draw and show rectangle
+	- Right click (on or off point) during drag to cancel
+- Release left click (on or off point) to stop drag and select all in rectangle

+#### Holding control:
+- Left click on selected point to deselect point
+- Left click on deselected point to select point
+- Left click off point to do NOTHING
+- Right click on selected point to remove all selected points
+- Right click on deselected point to deselect all
+- Right click off point to deselect all

+#### Holding alt:
+- Left click on point to select all points with same instrument
+- Left click off point to do NOTHING
+- Right click on point to delete all points with same instrument
+- Right click off point to deselect all

+#### Normal:
+- Before drag:
+	- Left click off point to add and select point
+	- Left click on deselected point to select point
+	- Right click on selected point to remove point and deselect all points
+	- Right click on deselected point to remove point
+	- Right click off point to deselect selected point
+- Left click on selected point to drag
+- During drag:
+	- Move and show selected point(s)
+	- Right click on or off point during drag to cancel
+- Release left click (on or off point) to stop drag and deposit selected point(s)